voltration/easyRTP/README.md

 # EasyRTP
-Easy to use RTP plugin
+Easy to use, straight forward RTP plugin.
+Performant by design

-# Perfomant
+# Usage
-It doesn't do anything fancy or weird like loading chunks, like most RTP plugins do.
-Which leads it to being performant.
+It has two commands:
+* `/rtp` teleports you randomly
+* `/easyrtp` a link to this repo

+And one permission:
+* `easyrtp.rtp` for using /rtp

 # Installation
 * Download the .jar from the Releases tab